 At present, my fees for therapy services are as follows:

 - Initial phone consult – 15 minutes, free

 Any fees related to additional services are outlined in the financial agreement included in my client documentation.

 Do you accept insurance?

-I am an out-of-network provider for most insurance plans.
+I currently accept most BCBS insurance plans and will gladly file on your behalf, if desired.
+For other insurance plans, I am an out-of-network provider.
 This means that while I do not accept your insurance directly, upon request I will provide you with a superbill that can be provided to your insurance provider for possible reimbursement of my fees.
 I am also happy to file with your insurance on your behalf as a courtesy to save you that extra step.
 However, in either case I encourage you to verify your benefits with your insurance provider before beginning services if you plan to seek reimbursement.